rbmm/PushLock/README.md

 inside lock i do some very basic tests (are lock exclusive or shared acquired) and collect stat - how many shared threads at once was inside lock after all itterations done - i show basic statistic - how many time take test and how many time N threads was inside lock at once (in shared mode of course)

+in another test i use 7/1 readers vs writers and 3/1 release exclusive vs convert to shared

 what was very unusual - my implementation is even have bit better perfomance compare microsoft. but may be my test not enough relevant and somebody can propose better ?